Kiran Pisda

-Kiran Pisda (born 1 January 2001) is an Indian women's professional footballer who plays as a forward for the India women's national football team and Kerala Blasters in the Kerala Women's League.
+Kiran Pisda (born 16 August 2001) is an Indian professional footballer who plays as a forward for the Indian Women's League club Odisha and the India women's national football team.
 She is the first player from Chhattisgarh to play for the Indian senior national team.

 Club career

 Pisda was born to a tribal family in Chhattisgarh.
 She started her football career by playing for Durg.
 Pisda got her training from girls football academy under the supervision of coaches from sports and youth welfare department of Chhattisgarh.
 She played for Raipur in different state league tournaments and also played for Chhattisgarh in national leagues.
 In 2022, she was signed by Kerala Blasters FC as a part of their newly launched women's team.

+On 8 November 2023, it was officially announced that she, along with M. K. Kashmina, joined Croatian Women's League club ŽNK Dinamo Zagreb on a one-year deal.